How to Accept ACH Payments with WordPress (Step-By-Step Guide)

 Step 1: Install and Activate WP Simple Pay

 First, you’ll need to purchase a WP Simple Pay license.
-If you also want to accept recurring payments, you’ll need to purchase a Plus or higher license.

 After purchasing WP Simple Pay Pro, you’ll need to download the plugin from your purchase receipt email or from your WP Simple Pay account.